cyverse-gis/neon-shiny-browser/README.md

 ```

 **Note: [Mac OS X](https://cran.r-project.org/bin/macosx/tools/) currently requires that `gfortran` and `clang` be installed in addition to the latest version of R (v3.5.1 "Feather Spray")**

+## FEEDBACK
+This is a message from the main developer of this app, [Daniel Lee](https://github.com/Danielslee51).
+I am an intern at [CyVerse](http://www.cyverse.org/).
+I don't personally know much about NEON data, sensors, etc. Due to this, when displaying NEON data I put relevant attributes to the best of my ability, but sometimes I do not know what is actually useful to a scientist.
+For example, on the popup for my TOS location polygons, I included the dimensions of the area, but maybe what really matters is the elevation (I have no clue).
+Or, when searching for NEON data products in-app, maybe people would like to see the methodology of collecting that product, which I did not include.
+If anyone notices anything like this on any feature, please email me at dantheman6100@gmail.com.

+And of course, any other feedback or suggestions would be nice.
+I'd love to hear reactions from anyone who would potentially use the app in the future, as ultimately the app is here to help scientists who want to use it.